Bellabeat: Bellabeat App

 All Bellabeat trackers sync to the Bellabeat app.
 Released in 2014 for its first wearable tracker, Leaf, the Bellabeat app featured activity, sleep, cycle, hydration, and mindfulness tracking.
 In 2016 the mindfulness section was expanded with guided meditations for better sleep, focus, and easing of menstrual pain, in addition to breathing exercises.
 In 2017 Bellabeat launched Airi: a chat-based personal wellness coach (predecessor of Bellabeat Coach) as a subscription-based feature within the Bellabeat app.

 In 2021 Bellabeat expanded the cycle-tracking section in the app to give detailed tips on cycle phases and educate users on them.

 In 2019, Bellabeat launched Bellabeat+ Membership: a subscription service that provides women with specialized content in all wellness segments.
 With the subscription (that can be used with and without the device), users receive personalized daily plans and coaching, aligned with their menstrual cycle and goals.

-Within the Bellabeat app, access to all tracking features is free with the purchase of a device.

-Period Diary
+Period Diary App

-In 2018, Bellabeat expanded its catalog with the Period Diary app which became a part of the Bellabeat ecosystem of apps.
+In 2018, Bellabeat expanded its catalog with the Period Diary app.
 Period Diary app is a menstrual cycle tracking app in which women can track their menstrual cycle length, period duration, moods, symptoms, temperature, and input notes.

-Period Diary is available for both iOS and Android.

-Privacy and Security

-In the aftermath of Roe v.
-Wade, Bellabeat upgraded its standard end-to-end encryption with an additional layer of protection called Private Key Encryption (AES-256) Security Feature.
-PKE works by encrypting the user’s data fully for everyone except themselves and is decrypted with a personal key that only the user has.
-For users that opt-in for using PKE, everyone except the user doesn’t have access to the decrypted data.